13 Mar How COVID-19 can teach us resilience

 Who needs protection

 We have to think of this event as a global crisis that requires all hands on deck.
 We know that this virus is most lethal for the elderly and those with compromising health conditions including diabetes, heart disease and lung disease.
 Any person can be a carrier and unfortunately our health care systems are not prepared to handle the needs of those affected.
-The easiest way to prevent the spread and attenuation of the virus is through social distancing and continuation of exercise and health eating habits.
+The easiest way to prevent the spread and attenuation of the virus is through social distancing, wearing a mask and continuation of exercise and health eating habits to optimize immunity.
 (See our video on what we are doing to assist this and how you can get involved: HERE.)

-Fortunately, we live at a time when telecommunication and virtual communication are common, accessible and easily utilized.
-Thanks to FaceTime and Skype, among others, we can connect with friends and family which can offset many of the effects of isolation.
+Fortunately, telecommunication and virtual communication are common, accessible and easily utilized.
+Thanks to FaceTime and Skype, among others, we can connect with friends and family and hopefully offset many of the effects of isolation.
 This includes businesses continuing to offer their goods and services – including us!
 (Book here.)

 Resilience and mindset are key